dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 When creating your Java project in your IDE, set up the project as a Maven project.
 You can still use JUnit otherwise, but this quick step will make your life easier later.
 Trust me.

-In a Maven project, add this dependency to your `pom.xml`:
+In your newly created Maven project, add this dependency to your `pom.xml`:
 ```xml
 <dependency>
     <groupId>org.junit.jupiter</groupId>